 In 2015 an important retrospective is organized by Heather James Fine Art in its gallery in Palm Springs, in California, to confirm the international fame achieved by the artist.
 The same gallery represented the Italian artist at “The Spring Masters” in New York in 2015 and 2016: one of the most important events in contemporary art world which took place at Park Avenue Armory Show.

-The last collective in which Max Pellegrini participates remains “True Love.
-Italian Pop Art from the Gam collections” journey of about sixty works including paintings, sculptures and videos, reflecting on the historical history of Pop Art in Italy, curated by Riccardo Passoni at the Gam of Turin, in winter 2018.
+The last group show in which Max Pellegrini participates remains “True Love.
+Italian Pop Art from the Gam collections” journey of about sixty works including paintings, sculptures and videos, reflecting on the history of Pop Art in Italy, curated by Riccardo Passoni at the Gam of Turin, in winter 2018.

 In 2019 a major solo exhibition of Max Pellegrini is featured at the Officine Grandi Riparazioni (OGR), “The Veil and the Fortress.
 A Voyage around the Metaphors of Silence”.